-For our Stanzas web feature, we ask writers to introduce us to their favorite poets by way of a handful of lines.
-This week, Michael Prior, whose poem “Palinode” appears in our Spring 2021 issue, takes a closer look at “Guillotine” by Eduardo C. Corral.
+For our Marginalia web feature, we ask writers to introduce us to their favorite works of literature by way of a short piece of prose.
+This week Brandon Haffner, whose story “Omnipotence” appears in the Spring 2021 issue, examines a passage from Cosmos by Witold Gombrowicz.

 Witold Gombrowicz’s 1965 novel Cosmos is often marketed as a “thriller,” a “mystery,” or as a “detective novel.”
 And indeed, by the novel’s third page, a mystery arises.
 Upon arriving at a wooded resort in the Carpathian Mountains, the narrator and his traveling companion, Fuks, stumble upon a disturbing sight: a dead sparrow, hanged from a tree by a wire: